Integrator opportunity with CFATS

 “For integrators, finding the solutions to meet the requirements of those standards has really been the market definer,” Don Erickson, CEO of SIA, which is backing the bill, told Security Systems News.
 “There’s a real opportunity in terms of vending a solution as a provider to help those facilities meet these standards.”

 Introduced in 2009 as part of the DHS Appropriations Act, CFATS comprise a set of 18 federal regulations that facilities housing hazardous materials must comply with.
-The regulations, imposed by DHS, consist of requirements for both physical and cyber security, as well as for other functional areas, Erickson said.
+The regulations, enforced by DHS, consist of requirements for both physical and cyber security, as well as for other functional areas, Erickson said.

 The forthcoming legislation is motivated in part by the 2013 explosion of a fertilizer plant in rural Texas.